You will FIND-US in the real meat aisle

 There's no Moo in our Mince!!

-Forget your ready meal, grab a pack of our 100% pure horse meat and make your own delicious family meals, our horse meat is EU approved and 100% pure thoroughbred meat.
+Forget your ready meal, grab a pack of our 100% pure horse mince meat and make your own delicious family meals, our horse meat makes a fab alternative and can be used in place of beef mince.

 Use exactly the same as for beef mince, horse mince is slightly sweeter that adds a great taste to all your usual mince beef dishes and is a great value family meal.